 Children who are absent from school: A child being absent from school, particularly repeatedly and/or for prolonged periods, and children missing education is a potential indicator of a range of safeguarding issues such as abuse, neglect, sexual abuse, CSE and CCE.
 It can also be a sign of child criminal exploitation including involvement in county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, so-called 'honour'-based abuse or risk of forced marriage.
 Staff must follow the School's procedures for dealing with children who are absent, particularly persistently or for prolonged periods.
-The School's procedure for dealing with children who are absent and/or missing can be found in the School's Missing Pupil Policy.
+The School's Missing Pupil Policy.
 All unexplained absences will be followed up in accordance with this Missing Pupil Policy.